robbert-vdh/yabridge/README.md

    2. VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3
       specification.
-Just make sure your DAW searches for VST3 plugins in `~/.vst3` and will pick up those plugins automatically without any additional setup.
+Just make sure your DAW searches for VST3 plugins in `~/.vst3` and it will pick up those plugins automatically without any additional setup.
 Don't add the Windows VST3 plugin directories to your DAW's plugin search paths, as that can cause some DAWs like REAPER that blacklist plugins based on the plugin file's name rather than the full